dasch-swiss/dsp-api/docs/03-apis/api-v2/authentication.md

 # Authentication

-Access to the Knora API can for certain operations require a user to authenticate.
+Access to the DSP-API can for certain operations require a user to authenticate.
 Authentication can be performed in two ways:

 1. By providing *password credentials*, which are a combination of a *identifier* and